 Exchanges in Europe (SEMP)

-As a member of SEMP, the ZHAW School of Management and Law is continuing to honor the former ERASMUS+ exchange agreements through the SEMP with almost 80 universities in Europe, from Norway to Turkey and from Spain to Estonia.
+As a member of SEMP, the ZHAW School of Management and Law therefore continues to honor agreements established under Erasmus+ with over 90 universities in Europe – from Sweden to Turkey and from Portugal to Estonia.
 SEMP exchange students remain enrolled at the ZHAW School of Management and Law and pay the standard ZHAW tuition fees.
-Consequently, they pay no tuition fees at host universities and may apply for an SEMP mobility grant for financial support, provided by the Swiss government, during their stay abroad.
+Consequently, they pay no tuition fees at their host universities and may be entitled to apply for a SEMP mobility grant, funded by the Swiss government, during their stay abroad.